 Template Engines

 Lithe offers flexibility by allowing you to choose from various template engines, such as pure PHP, Blade, and Twig.
-In addition to the default engines, you can configure others to optimize the creation and rendering of dynamic interfaces.
+In addition to standard engines, you can configure others to optimize the creation and rendering of dynamic interfaces.

-To enable Lithe to render template files, you need to configure a few options in your application.
-Follow these steps:
+To enable Lithe to render template files, you need to configure some options in your application.
+Follow the steps below:

-Define the directory where the template files are located.
+First, define the directory where your template files are located.
+You can do this with the following code:

 $app->set('views', __DIR__ . '/views');

-Configure the template engine to be used by Lithe.
+Next, configure the template engine that will be used by Lithe.
+For example, to use Blade, you should set:

 $app->set('view engine', 'blade');